-- The Bank reached a final settlement with income tax department for the year ended 2009. - Capital Investment and Brokerage reached a final settlement with income tax department for the year ended 2008. - National Bank of Iraq reached a final settlement with income tax department for the year ended 2008. - In The opinion of the bank's management income tax provisions as at 31 December 2010 are sufficent.
+- Capital Bank of Jordan reached a final settlement with the Income Tax Department for the year ended 2010. - Capital Investment and Brokerage reached a final settlement with the Income Tax Department for the year ended 2008. - National Bank of Iraq reached a final settlement with the Income Tax Department for the year ended 2008. - The Bank's management is off the opinion that the current tax liability as of 31 December 2011 is adequate for the future tax commitments.